- Home

 Pupils will be able to confidently explore all aspects of the musical curriculum and develop their skills of performance across their time here.
 They will have experience of reading music, knowledge of the beat and rhythm and have an understanding of control.

-To enable us to measure the impact, the subject manager and senior leaders will use lesson visits and pupil voice activities across the year.
+To enable us to measure the impact, the subject leader and senior leaders will use lesson visits and pupil voice activities across the year.